Driving to Norway from UK: Best Routes & Top Tips

 Getting a ferry to Norway from Denmark avoids the bridges and the long drive up the Swedish coast.
 Time it right and the ferry can also provide your overnight accommodation, landing you in Scandinavia feeling refreshed and ready to drive.

-Route 2: Calais – Antwerp – Munster – Bremen – Hamburg – Flensburg – Frederikshavn – Oslo
+Route 2: Port of Calais – Antwerp – Munster – Bremen – Hamburg – Flensburg – Frederikshavn – Port of Oslo

 • Fuel Costs: €186

-This is another good route into Norway, with Larvik being a few hours south of Oslo, and the ferry crossing only taking four hours and is a better option than the exploring the beautiful area of southern Norway around Kristiansand.
+This is another good route into Norway.
+Larvik is just a few hours south of Oslo, and the ferry crossing only takes four hours.
+This is a better option if you’re planning to explore the beautiful area of southern Norway around Kristiansand or if you want to pick up the fast E134 to the western fjords.
 Get info about the Hirtshals to Larvik ferry here.

 Ferries to the Western Fjords